 Recreational SportsRecreational sports (a.k.a.
 Rec Sports) welcomes all members of the university community to participate in its extensive services and sports programs.
 The office provides students, faculty, staff and guests with numerous opportunities for sports and recreational activities.
 Rec Sports educates individuals in the meaningful use of leisure time through its various programs and services.

-The Lyon University Center, the largest recreational facility on campus, includes the McDonalds Swim Stadium, sauna and jacuzzi; fitness studio (aerobic programs); Klug Family fitness center (weight room); gymnasium space for basketball and volleyball, racquetball and squash courts; climbing wall; and a cardiovascular center equipped with stationary bicycles, stair climbers, elliptical machines, rowing machines, and cross training equipment.
-There is no fee for currently registered students.
+The Lyon University Center, the largest recreational facility on campus, includes the McDonalds Swim Stadium, sauna and jacuzzi; group exercise fitness studio; the new Robinson Exercise Room, Klug Family fitness center (weight room); gymnasium space for basketball and volleyball, racquetball and squash courts; climbing wall; and a cardiovascular center equipped with new audiovisual equipment.
+The equipment includes stationary bicycles, stair climbers, elliptical machines, rowing machines, and cross training equipment.
+There is no fee for currently registered students, however, all students must complete a general recreational facility waiver available online at www.usc.edu/recsports.
 A summer student membership is available.

-ProgramsThe staff directs more than 100 sporting programs that attract 9,500 students, staff and faculty participants and 800 club sport members.
-Intramural sports offers a wide array of activities including: basketball, soccer, racquet sports and softball.
-Popular club sport teams include soccer, golf, ice hockey, hiking, dance and water skiing.
+ProgramsThe staff directs more than 100 sporting programs that attract 9,800 students, staff and faculty participants and 900 club sport members.
+Intramural sports offers a wide array of activities including: flag football, basketball, soccer, racquet sports and softball.
+Club sports includes teams such as badminton, lacrosse, soccer, golf, ice hockey, hiking, dance, surfing and water skiing.

 ServicesLeisure classes and wellness programs such as aerobics, yoga, personal trainers, Masters Swim and massage therapy are available.
 Locker rental and towel service are provided for a fee.
 Guests, alumni and emeriti faculty are welcome to become members of the center and participate in its programs.
-An equipment room in the Lyon Center provides equipment rental and sales of sports items.
+A Pro Shop in the Lyon Center provides limited equipment rental and sales of sports items.

-For information regarding student employment and volunteer opportunities, guest policies, conferences, recreational services, summer youth sports programs, personal trainers and facility reservations, call (213) 740-5127 or visit the recreational sports Web site at www.usc.edu/recsports.
+For information regarding student employment and volunteer opportunities, guest policies, conferences, recreational services, summer youth sports programs and facility reservations, call (213) 740-5127 or visit the recreational sports Web site at www.usc.edu/recsports.

 Residential ChoicesUSC provides attractive residence opportunities which complement its educational objectives.
 The university believes that the living experiences in residential colleges, residence halls and university apartments offer a desirable and important part of the total educational experience.
 University housing provides the setting for students, faculty and staff to come together and create an academic residential community.
 The goal is to combine a high degree of informal contact and a strong desire to explore the world of ideas in the development of an intellectually stimulating environment.
 USC recommends that students consider the advantages of these programs and live on campus in one of these facilities for at least a portion of the time in which they are enrolled.
 Fraternities and sororities also offer a residential experience for student members.